DataWookie/exegetic-new-site/content/training/r-machine-learning.md

 subjects: ['R']
 draft: false
 subjects_weight: 41
----

-## Details

-**Duration** 3 days
+duration: 3 days
+who: |

-**Who should attend?** The course is aimed at students, academics and professionals who want to use Machine Learning to build models and make predictions.
+  The course is aimed at students, academics and professionals who want to use Machine Learning to build models and make predictions.

-**Objectives**
+objectives: |
   Machine Learning is a big (and rather hot!) topic.
 In this course you'll learn how to apply Machine Learning to two types of problems: Classification and Regression.
 Although Machine Learning models are often treated as black boxes, you'll learn (in an unthreatening, low-math way) how these models work.
 You'll also learn how to appropriately prepare your data, how to build and test a model, and how to generate predictions.

-**Outcomes**
+outcomes: |
   Participants will be able to build Classification and Regression models on real world data.
 They will understand how the models work and how to interpret model predictions.

-**Requirements**
+requirements: |
   Participants are assumed to have prior exposure to R, or at least to programming of some variety.
 Ideally participants should have completed the [Data Wrangling]({{< ref "r-data-wrangling.md" >}}) and [Visualisation]({{< ref "r-visualisation.md" >}}) modules.

-## Contents
+---

 ### Day 1: Classification